 Sylvania SS 215 | 971-722-4419 | FAX: 971-722-4959

-Service-Learning began as a grass-roots movement among faculty and staff who believed in the potential of education to transform students' lives and society.
-Now more than 100 faculty connect course learning objectives and reflection exercises with community service, thus allowing thousands of PCC students to volunteer with community agencies, learn about social issues, and make a difference in their communities.
-Since its inception, the Service-Learning Program has also grown to offer a co-curricular component through its AmeriCorps Students in Service program and the Step Up & Serve Days of Service.
-Through all of its programming, Service-Learning supports the Mission, Vision, and Values of PCC.
+Community-Based Learning began as a grass-roots movement among faculty and staff who believed in the potential of education to transform students' lives and society.
+Now more than 100 faculty connect course learning objectives and reflection exercises with community involvement, thus allowing thousands of PCC students to volunteer with community agencies, learn about social issues, and make a difference in their communities.
+Since its inception, the Community-Based Learning Program has also grown to offer a co-curricular component through its AmeriCorps Students in Service program and the Step Up & Serve Days of Service.
+Through all of its programming, Community-Based Learning supports the Mission, Vision, and Values of PCC.

-Service-Learning is a teaching/learning method which is rapidly gaining popularity in schools and colleges across the country.
-When you enroll in a Service-Learning course at PCC, it means the professor has agreed to include a service option or requirement in the course.
-Instead of writing a research paper or taking an exam, you will perform community service and then relate that service to the course material in a written report, presentation, or other method of reflection of the instructor's choosing.
+Community-Based Learning is a teaching/learning method which is rapidly gaining popularity in schools and colleges across the country.
+When you enroll in a Community-Based Learning course at PCC, it means the professor has agreed to include a community involvement option or requirement in the course.
+Instead of writing a research paper or taking an exam, you will participate in community activity and then relate that participation to the course material in a written report, presentation, or other method of reflection of the instructor's choosing.
 The amount of time required for this option is entirely up to the professor and, therefore, will vary from course to course.

 Excerpts from student evaluations and journals: